Skip to content

 start_server(open_browser: bool = True)

-Start simple HTTP server
+Start HTTP server with API endpoints

 Source code in hyperdb/draw.py